torusage-imc2018/torusage-imc2018.github.io/README.md

 **Combined Mean Exit Weight** - 0.022

 The Alexa rank measurement was conducted between 2018-01-31 and 2018-02-01.
-We use the [Alexa top 1 millions sites list](https://www.alexa.com/topsites) to help us understand which sites are visited by Tor users.
+We use the [Alexa top 1 million sites list](https://www.alexa.com/topsites) to help us understand which sites are visited by Tor users.
 We sorted the sites by rank and split them into six sets of increasing size: set i = 0 contains the first 101 sites and set i > 0 contains the first 10<sup>i +1</sup> sites excluding those in set i − 1.
 We used a separate set for torproject.org since early measurements revealed a significant number of accesses to that domain.
 The resuts with 95% confidence interval are as follows:

 | Measurement Description | Results file |
 |-------------|--------------|